ls1intum/Artemis/docs/user/exercises/programming.rst

    Editing feedback in the online editor

-After clicking the button, you can enter a feedback comment and a score for the selected line.
+After clicking the |add-feedback-button| button, you can enter a feedback comment and assign a score for the selected line.
 Alternatively, you can drag one of the structured assessment criteria from the instructions to the feedback area to apply it to the feedback widget.
 When you are done, click the |save-feedback-button| button to save your feedback or the |cancel-feedback-button| button to discard it.

 .. figure:: programming/online-editor-general-feedback.png